-An annual gathering of arts workers, community leaders, and other stakeholders exploring how the arts can make Southern communities more inclusive, connected, and resilient.Visit the Conference Website
+An annual gathering of artists, community leaders, educators, and other professionals exploring how arts and cultural activities help make communities more inclusive, connected and resilient.

 As our communities become more diverse, they may also become more divided.
 Creative placemaking provides ways to build bridges across these differences in hopes of more inclusive, connected, and resilient places.
 Join us as we explore how arts and cultural programming can bring people closer together.